 4. Headers - trim headers and drill (2) .125 mounting holes on each.
-Mount as shown.
+Mount as shown using the inner header holes in the side panels.

-5. Tail tank - drill a 1⁄4" hole just behind the fuel fill area as shown.
+5. Tail tank - drill a 1⁄4" hole on the forward dimple of the fuel fill area as shown.
 Trim the tank to clear the shock tower.

 6. Top wing - build the top wing using the instructions included.

 Mount in the location shown on the cage.

-7. Front wing - Assemble the front wing and mount to the front nerf bar as shown.
+7. Front wing - Assemble the frontwing and mount to the front nerf bar uprights as shown.

 Congratulations!
 The assembly process is nearly complete.
-Install wheels and tires of your choice using the included wheel nuts and bearings.
-Install the 1/8" spacers on the OUTSIDE of the front wheels and the black flat washers on the OUTSIDE of the rear wheels before tightening the nuts.
-Do not overtighten the nuts.
+Install wheels and tires of your choice using the included wheel nuts.